DeCleanup-Network/Alpha-Version/README.md

 ## Uniqueness

 **How DeCleanup dApp works**: Participants engage in cleanups, submit proof via photos, and earn dynamic NFTs that evolve based on their contributions.
-More details [here](https://mirror.xyz/decleanupnet.eth/ZzncKRu-Q-leEZkQ48Txm-NQRxG_hH3V3wyHaYUKfYI).
+More details in our [Mirror Article](https://mirror.xyz/decleanupnet.eth/ZzncKRu-Q-leEZkQ48Txm-NQRxG_hH3V3wyHaYUKfYI).

 **User-Centric Design & Functionality**: The DeCleanup dApp offers a seamless user experience with an intuitive interface, allowing individuals and communities to easily submit proof of cleanups and earn dynamic NFTs, reflecting real-world impact on-chain.
 The verification system ensures quick approval for rewards, making the process simple and efficient.
 More details in our [Guide](https://mirror.xyz/decleanupnet.eth/A5uzOpx9HUgXZEopCKUsbgffw9SajL4Q9eECgrguq-4).